-- All entries must be entered at the Exhibit Building on Tuesday, July 18 from 4:00

-7:00 p.m.
-Entries and premiums may be picked up on Sunday, July 23 from 2:00 4:00 p.m. - Any photo print up to 16" x 20" is permitted and must be mounted proportionately and securely to mat board or foam core board.
+- All entries must be entered at the Exhibit Building on Tuesday of fair week from 4:00 7:00 p.m.
+Entries and premiums may be picked up from 2:00 - 4:00 p.m., Sunday after the fair. - Any photo print up to 16" x 20" is permitted and must be mounted proportionately and securely to mat board or foam core board.
 The board can not be larger than 16" x 20".
-A square photo may be mounted and matted on any 16" square or smaller. - 3.
-The thickness of the entry must not be greater than $\frac{1}{2}$ inch. - 4.
-Print your name on the back of the entry.
+A square photo may be mounted and matted on any 16" square or smaller. - The thickness of the entry must not be greater than 1⁄2 inch. - Print your name on the back of the entry.
 Do not put your name on the front of the entry itself.
-If you do not wish to reclaim your entry after the fair closes, write "recycle" on the back of the entry. - 5.
+If you do not wish to reclaim your entry after the fair closes, write "recycle" on the back of the - 5.
 Panorama 3:1 ratio, "postage stamp" size, collage-cut, and shaped photos are welcome using full artistic license. - Prints on all media are welcome.
-Regardless of the type of print, a blackboard will reinforce your mount allowing the use of alligator clips hanging on a pegboard. - The following is PROHIBITED: Glass coverings, frames, wires, clips, strings, thin poster board, Masonite, or any sticky substances felt on any part of the front or back of any entry. - All correctly tagged entries are pre-screened upon check-in by volunteers, handled by runners, and immediately displayed by volunteers and staff according to the class # entry tag. - Entries not meeting the stated specifications will be immediately returned to the exhibitor upon disqualification at the check-in table. - Hand-tinted images or monochrome images that have been digitally manipulated to show a specific color (such as a red dress in a black & white print) must be entered in the color classes.
+Regardless of the type of print, a blackboard will reinforce your mount allowing the use of alligator clips hanging on a pegboard. - The following is PROHIBITED: Glass coverings, frames, wires, clips, strings, thin poster board, Masonite, or any sticky substances felt on any part of the front or back of any entry. - All correctly tagged entries are pre-screened upon check-in by volunteers, handled by runners, and immediately displayed by volunteers and staff according to the - Entries not meeting the stated specifications will be immediately returned to the exhibitor upon disqualification at the check-in table. - 10.
+Hand-tinted images or monochrome images that have been digitally manipulated to show a specific color (such as a red dress in a black & white print) must be entered in the color classes.